-In an acute massive pulmonary embolus, the right ventricle (RV) can be dilated and have reduced function or contractility.
-In patients with hemodynamically significant pulmonary embolus, the left ventricle can be underfilled and hyperdynamic as well.
-The presence of RV enlargement and dysfunction in patients with pulmonary embolus is prognostically important, and is associated with significantly higher in-hospital mortality as well as being one of the best predictors of poor early outcome.19-21 The role of FOCUS in patients with suspected pulmonary embolus is to prioritize further testing, alter differential diagnosis assessments and assist with treatment decisions in the severely compromised patient.18-22 Since the use of thrombolytic therapy in most patients can safely be delayed, it is recommended to further assess the size and function of the RV using comprehensive echocardiography once the suspicion for the presence of PE is established.
+In an acute massive pulmonary embolus, the right ventricle can be dilated and have reduced function or contractility.
+In patients with hemodynamically significant pulmonary embolus, the left ventricle can be underfilled and hyperdynamic.
+The presence of right ventricular (RV) enlargement and dysfunction in patients with pulmonary embolus is prognostically important and associated with significantly higher in-hospital mortality, as well as being one of the best predictors of poor early outcome.
+18-21 The role of FOCUS in patients with suspected pulmonary embolus is to prioritize further testing, alter differential diagnosis assessments, and assist with treatment decisions in the severely compromised patient.
+18-22 Because the use of thrombolytic therapy in most patients can safely be delayed, it is recommended to further assess the size and function of the RV using comprehensive echocardiography once the suspicion for the presence of pulmonary embolism is established.

-FOCUS can be used to identify hemodynamically significant pulmonary emboli by observing right ventricular dilatation (>1:1 RV/LV ratio), decreased right ventricular systolic function, or occasionally by visualizing free floating thrombus.
-While an acute submassive pulmonary embolus can result in RV enlargement and dysfunction, the sensitivity of these findings even on comprehensive transthoracic echocardiography is limited (29% and 51%, respectively, 52-56% using both criteria combined).
-As stated in the ACC/ASE appropriateness criteria document, transthoracic echocardiography is not sufficiently sensitive to rule out pulmonary embolism.
-Likewise, FOCUS may be helpful if positive in the compromised patient but is clearly not sufficient to rule this important diagnosis out or to risk stratify patients with stable hemodynamics.
-Comprehensive echocardiography can be used to risk stratify patients, while other imaging modalities such as computed tomographic angiography should be the diagnostic modality of choice to exclude the diagnosis.18,22-24 Additionally, emergency physicians should be aware that an increased RV:LV ratio is not specific for pulmonary embolus and that acute and chronic RV abnormalities may exist in patients with COPD, obstructive sleep apnea, pulmonary hypertension, and right sided myocardial infarction, among others.
+FOCUS can be used to identify hemodynamically significant pulmonary emboli by observing right ventricular dilatation (>1:1 RV/LV ratio), decreased right ventricular systolic function, or occasionally by visualizing free-floating thrombus.
+Although an acute submassive pulmonary embolus can result in RV enlargement and dysfunction, the sensitivity of these findings even on comprehensive transthoracic echocardiography is limited (29% and 51%, respectively, 52%-56% using both criteria combined).
+21,23 As stated in the American College of Cardiology/ASE appropriateness criteria document, transthoracic echocardiography is not sufficiently sensitive to rule out pulmonary embolism.
+25 Likewise, FOCUS may be helpful if positive in the compromised patient but is clearly not sufficient to rule this important diagnosis out or to risk stratify patients with stable hemodynamics.
+Comprehensive echocardiography can be used to risk stratify patients, whereas other imaging modalities (e.g., computed tomographic angiography) should be the diagnostic modality of choice to exclude the diagnosis.
+18,22-24 In addition, emergency physicians should be aware that an increased RV:LV ratio is not specific for pulmonary embolus and that acute and chronic RV abnormalities may exist in patients with chronic obstructive pulmonary disease, obstructive sleep apnea, pulmonary hypertension, and right-sided myocardial infarction, among others.